Nats outright Andrew Stevenson; Patrick Corbin named Opening Day starter

 Fedde had an MRI on Thursday and said the scans came back “pretty clean.”
 He said he believes the feeling might be related to some scar tissue from an oblique injury last year.

 Fedde said he’s going to be cautious but hopes to still be on track to make his first start when the season begins.
-The 29-year old right-hander said he was going to play catch Saturday and see how he feels.
+The 29-year-old right-hander said he was going to play catch Saturday and see how he feels.

 “The idea of missing a month sounds much worse than maybe one start, so just trying to be smart in that sense,” Fedde said.
 “Whatever it comes down to, the idea’s to be cautious.”

-If Fedde isn’t ready to go, Martinez said Joan Adon could fill in for his spot in the rotation.
+If Fedde isn’t ready to go, Martinez said, Joan Adon could fill his spot in the rotation.

 Corbin named Opening Day starter